ivonamaria/bootstrap-portfolio/README.md

 # bootstrap-portfolio

-# Using Bootstrap, I have recreated my portfolio site with the following items:
+ Using Bootstrap, I have recreated my portfolio site with the following items:

-# A navigation bar
+ A navigation bar

-# A navigation menu at the top.
+A navigation menu at the top.

-# Included links that are applicable to my portfolio.
+Included links that are applicable to my portfolio.

-# Social media links navigate to the appropriate sites
+Social media icons navigate to the appropriate sites